Skip to main content

 © Obesity Action Coalition

-It can be tricky when cooking for one (or even two) to make the most of your ingredients and to minimize dishes — particularly when many recipes focus on making a meal for a family and serve four to six people.
+Many recipes are written for a family and serve four to six people, making it tricky when cooking for just one or two.
 But just because you have a smaller household doesn't mean you should abandon the kitchen for takeout.

 Here are more kitchen tips when cooking for one to two: